 Filters cleans up your data so that you can rely and trust your data in your decision making.
 Generally a minimum best practice setup includes three separate Views: Test, Filtered and Raw/Unfiltered.
 Some filters to consider:

-- There are malicious Spam bots which pollutes website analytics which should be filtered
+- There are malicious Spam bots which pollute website analytics, and these should be filtered.